DOGE: Waste, Fraud, and Abuse in Government are Not the Problem -- Bureaucratic Power is

 Once Congress sets up an agency, it loses interest in what that agency does, so its oversight is usually limited to a brief moment of funding discussion when the annual budget fight comes along.
 Because of this lack of real oversight, far too many of the nation’s bureaucrats soon discover that their power to overregulate is limited only by their own Napoleonic imagination.

 It doesn’t take 15,500 employees and a $10 billion budget for the EPA to regulate American businesses out of existence, to regulate factories out of the country, and to regulate American citizens into poverty.
 The EPA could do all that with 10,000 employees and a seven billion dollar budget.
-Heck, considering the feverish dedication of some of the climate extremists in that movement, they could probably do just as much damage with a quarter the people and a fifth the budget.
+Heck, considering the feverish dedication of some of the climate extremists in that movement, they could probably do just as much damage with a quarter of the people and a fifth of the budget.

 So cutting direct management and personnel costs should not be our primary goal if we seek true government reform.